libp2p/specs/http/README.md

 The resource contains a mapping of application protocols to a URL namespace.
 For example, this configuration file would tell a client

-1. That the Kademlia application protocol is available with prefix `/kademlia` and,
+1. The Kademlia application protocol is available with prefix `/kademlia` and,
 2. The [IPFS Trustless Gateway API](https://specs.ipfs.tech/http-gateways/trustless-gateway/) is mounted at `/`.